Saxo Bank: Corporate headquarters and architecture

-Saxo Bank is headquartered in Tuborg Havn in the northern outskirts of Copenhagen.
-The building, which received an RIBA International Award, was designed by Danish architects 3XN.
-The building was finished 4 years after winning an international competition back in 2004.
-The façade of the building is covered in diagonal white aluminium and blue glass patterns.
+Saxo Bank is headquartered in Tuborg Havn on the northern outskirts of Copenhagen.
+The building, which received an RIBA International Award, was designed by the Danish architecture firm 3XN.
+It was completed four years after 3XN won an international competition in 2004.
+The façade is covered in diagonal white aluminium and blue glass patterns.
 In June 2010, the Danish business newspaper Borsen named the Saxo headquarters the "Kingdom's finest domicile."

-Other Saxo Bank offices are located in Australia, China, the Czech Republic, Dubai, France, Greece, India, Italy, Japan, Netherlands, Singapore, Switzerland, Turkey, the United Kingdom, and the United States.
+Other Saxo Bank offices are located in the Czech Republic, Dubai, France, Italy, Japan, Netherlands, Singapore, Switzerland, and the United Kingdom.

 Sponsorships

-In mid-June 2008, Riis Cycling A/S announced that Saxo Bank had entered a three-year contract as title sponsor, with immediate effect, so the team entered the 2008 Tour de France as Team CSC Saxo Bank.
+In mid-June 2008, Riis Cycling A/S announced that Saxo Bank had entered a three-year contract as title sponsor with immediate effect, and the team entered the 2008 Tour de France as Team CSC Saxo Bank.
 Carlos Sastre won the Tour, and the team took the team classification.
 In 2009 and 2010, Andy Schleck finished the Tour in second place.
-When the bank signed the sponsorship agreement with Riis Cycling A/S, it noted that the team "has the international reach and name recognition that means we will be able to get our message our to most of our client groups around the globe.
-We love the sport, and believe that together we will be winners."
-It surprised everyone Lars Seier Christensen together with Bjarne Riis announced to the public on 3 August 2010 that Saxo Bank had extended its sponsorship of Riis Cycling for another year, and that Tour winner Alberto Contador had signed onto the team, with the aim of winning all Grand Tours (the Tour de France, the Giro d'Italia and the Vuelta a España) in one year.
+On 3 August 2010, Lars Seier Christensen and Bjarne Riis announced that Saxo Bank had extended its sponsorship of Riis Cycling for another year, and that Tour winner Alberto Contador had signed with the team with the aim of winning all three Grand Tours in one year.
 In 2013, Tinkoff Bank joined Saxo Bank as title sponsor.
-Following Bjarne Riis' sale of the team to Oleg Tinkov, Saxo Bank stopped its sponsorship as of 2016.
+Following Bjarne Riis' sale of the team to Oleg Tinkov, Saxo Bank ended its sponsorship after the 2016 season.

-In January 2014, Saxo Bank announced it would be one the Lotus F1 team's sponsors this season, moving into motor racing.
-Saxo Bank told that it would use the Lotus team name in its marketing and also be able to host clients at Formula One races as a sponsor.
+In January 2014, Saxo Bank announced that it had become a sponsor of the Lotus F1 team for the 2014 season.
+The bank said it would use the team's name in its marketing and host clients at Formula One races as part of the sponsorship.

-Saxo Bank has also sponsored reprints and distributed several books; including Ayn Rand's novel Atlas Shrugged, which the bank retranslated into Danish and distributed 10,000 copies (each new employee of the bank receives a copy).
-In May 2007, Saxo Bank donated one million DKK to the libertarian political party Ny Alliance (later renamed to the Liberal Alliance), co-CEO Lars Christensen later joined the party himself.
-Saxo Bank supported Liberal Alliance financially for several years, but stopped the contribution after the parliamentary election in 2015.
+Saxo Bank distributed copies of a Danish translation of Ayn Rand's novel Atlas Shrugged to employees and clients.
+It also provided financial support to the political party Ny Alliance, later renamed the Liberal Alliance.
+Co-CEO Lars Seier Christensen later joined the party.
+Saxo Bank ended its regular contributions after the 2015 parliamentary election.